scott306lr/AAML_Final/README.md

 ### 4. Build Program and Start System

-After the build process is finished, press enter and type 'reboot' to reboot and start the system.

 ``` bash
 # Automized script for building the project.
 # Equivalent to "make build && make load", while fixing multiple definition of a non-constant variable.